radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/running-locally.md

----
-type: docs
-title: "Running Radius resource provider locally"
+# Running Radius resource provider locally
-linkTitle: "Run RP locally"
-description: "How to get a local deployment of the Radius resource provider up and running"
-weight: 20
----

 You can run the Radius RP locally using: